Sidney Blumenthal: Clinton Foundation work

-Blumenthal was a full-time employee of the Clinton Foundation from 2009 until 2013 and then served as a consultant for the foundation from 2013 until 2015, earning for him about $10,000 per month, or more than a half-million dollars total.
-Blumenthal's foundation job, which "focused" on burnishing "the legacy of Clinton's presidency" was viewed by some "officials at the charity [who] questioned his value and grumbled that his hiring was a favor from the Clintons," Politico reported.

-During much of the same time he was consulting for the foundation, Blumenthal also wrote for numerous magazines and online publications, sometimes about both of the Clintons, without disclosing his financial relationship with the foundation.
+Blumenthal was a full-time employee of the Clinton Foundation from 2009 until 2013, and then served as a consultant for the foundation from 2013 until 2015, earning for him about $10,000 per month-- amounting to more than a half-million dollars total.
+Blumenthal's foundation job, which focused on burnishing "the legacy of Clinton's presidency", was viewed by some "officials at the charity [who] questioned his value and grumbled that his hiring was a favor from the Clintons", as reported by Politico.
+During much of the same time, he was consulting for the foundation, Blumenthal also wrote for numerous magazines and online publications, sometimes about both of the Clintons, without disclosing his financial relationship with the foundation.

 During the 2011 uprising in Libya against Muammar Gaddafi, Blumenthal prepared, from public and other sources, about 25 memos which he sent as emails to Clinton in 2011 and 2012, which she shared through her aide, Jake Sullivan, with senior State Department personnel.
 In the form of intelligence briefings, the memos sometimes touted his business associates and, at times contained inaccurate information.
 The United States House Select Committee on Benghazi, chaired by Representative Trey Gowdy, Republican of South Carolina, subpoenaed Blumenthal in May 2015.
 Blumenthal gave testimony in a closed-door session the following month.